Buying & Selling a House With a Section 106 Agreement

 How a broker can help you get approved

-Section 106 legislation can appear complicated to borrowers but is part of what many mortgage brokers do day in, day out.
+Section 106 legislation can appear complicated to borrowers, but it is part of what many mortgage brokers do day in and day out.

 Which lenders offer mortgages on this property type?

-Mainstream lenders that will potentially lend on Section 106 properties include:
+Mainstream lenders that may potentially lend on Section 106 properties vary but sometimes include:

 • Halifax